julianbuettner/swapvec/README.md

 - Currently, no "start swapping after n MiB" is implemented
   - Would need element wise space calculation due to heap elements (e.g. `String`)
 - `Compression` currently does not compress.
 It is there to keep the API stable.
-- No async support yet
+- No async support (yet)
 - When pushing elements or consuming iterators, SwapVec is "write only"
+- Only forwards iterations
-- SwapVecIter can only be iterated once
+    - Can be reset though

 ## Examples